sambunting/nuxt-docs/docs/listr2/content/en/general-usage/rollback.md

 ## Options

-Rollback by default is to throw an exception and stop the execution of the upcoming tasks.
+Rollback, when it fails by default, throws an exception and stops the execution of the upcoming tasks.
 But this can be overwritten by `{ exitAfterRollback: false }` option.
-This is the main Listr option that acts indifferent to the `exitOnError`.
+This is the main Listr option that acts independently of `exitOnError` since failing the rollback might have worse consequences.

 ## Renderer